-- Manage all animal husbandry functions of the museum: feed schedule, wellness checks, vet visits, breeding, buying and selling of appropriate animals.
+- Manage all animal husbandry functions of the museum, including feed schedule, wellness checks, vet visits, breeding, buying and selling of appropriate animals.

 - Oversee site management and upkeep, including field management, mowing, and fence work.

-- Working with the Site Director & Education Coordinator to show a complete story of late 18th century coastal farming life.
+- With the Site Director and Education Coordinator, develop and lead interpretive programs that show a complete story of late 18th century coastal farming life.

-- Work directly with the Site Director and Education Coordinator to plan, develop, and implement immersive educational programs for the local school audience.
+- With the Site Director and Education Coordinator, plan, develop, and implement immersive educational programs for school audiences.

-- Preserve the historic buildings, gardens, landscapes, artifacts and reproductions in CFM by caring for them properly.
+- Preserve the historic buildings, gardens, landscapes, artifacts and reproductions at CFM.

-- Ensure the safety, security and cleanliness of work areas; Safeguard visitors and staff by being alert to foreseeable health and safety hazards.
+- Ensure the safety, security and cleanliness of work areas and safeguard visitors and staff by being alert to foreseeable health and safety hazards.